 Nina researches German Expressionist sculpture 1910-1935.
-She's also an expert on 19th-century visual narrative, particularly history and genre paintings, and rural artists' colonies.
+She is also an expert on 19th-century visual narrative, particularly history and genre paintings, and rural artists' colonies.

 Nina researches German sculpture, in particular women sculptors 1910-1945.
 During lockdown, she completed a book on visual narrative in nineteenth-century painting.
 She has published and given papers on women sculptors, the reception of sculpture in Weimar and in fascist Germany, visual culture and tourism, academic painting and rural artists' colonies.